How To Save A Dying Plant: 10 Easy Steps

 8. Add Some Humidity

 The majority of plants like humidity, while home environments are generally dry, even more in the winter.
-You can consider buying an indoor humidity monitor or a moisture sensor to help you managing humidity levels.
+You can consider buying an indoor humidity monitor to help you managing humidity levels.

 Low humidity increases heat stress on plants, so you might have to give your houseplant a little extra moisture.
 If buying a home humidifier is not an option, you can use a humidity tray.
 Place the pot on a tray of pebbles and add some water.
 The water will slowly evaporate, adding moisture to the plant.